Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## PC to printer interfaces
 - The [PC to Game Boy Printer interface](http://furrtek.free.fr/?a=gbpcable) by Furrtek, based on a PL2303.
 - The [PC to Game Boy Printer interface](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface) by Raphael-Boichot, based on an Arduino and a [Python library](https://github.com/pedro-q/GBPrint) by pedro-q to control it.
 A [full Python code translation with GUI](https://github.com/AKABigDinner/PC-to-GameBoy-Printer-Python) with an OLED display was also made by AKABigDinner.
+- [Yet another PC to Game Boy Printer interface](https://github.com/Raphael-Boichot/Yet-another-PC-to-Game-Boy-Printer-interface) by Raphael-Boichot, based on an Arduino, uses simple commands to completely get rid of the Game Boy Printer protocol tricks.
 - An [Arduino library](https://github.com/octavifs/GBPrinter) for Game Boy Printer, by octavifs.
 - Another [Arduino library](https://github.com/karpour/GameBoyPrinter-Arduino) for Game Boy Printer, by karpour.
 - Yet another [Arduino library](https://github.com/davedarko/GBPrinter) for Game Boy Printer, by davedarko.